orey/papers/docs/articles/conf-mgt.md

 *Figure 2: Basic PDM product catalog*

-In some cases, those crucial data will be maintained outside the PDM, in Excel; in some other times, those data will be maintained inside the PDM.
+In some cases, those crucial data will be maintained outside the PDM, in Excel, or in a separate Access database; in some other times, those data will be maintained inside the PDM itself.

 Compatibility tables are an important element of this product catalog.
 Very frequently, they implement non trivial rules that depend on one another.
 The Figure 2 shows a sample of that: the basic break in V2 is compatible with both basic wheels in V3 and premium wheels in V2.

+The product catalog is crucial because it is enabling:

+* To create a vision of the product options for the marketing and sales department;
+* To attach to a specific S/N of product a list of options;
+* To guarantee that those options are compatible with one another.

+The product catalog introduces a S/N vision inside the PDM.
+From now on, without any product catalog vision, we could live with just S/N "intervals" of applicabilities (due to the fact that the filtering of the tree is a dynamic process).
+But if we make the S/N concrete and attached to a specific set of options, we can ask ourselves what is the best way of managing this information inside the system (we will come back on that point).

 ### Managing the changes

 For, sure, as shown in Figure 2, components have versions, and we must track the changes between those versions.
-Change tracking is fundamental because it has an industrial impact, especially on stocks and possibly on procurement and on all the manufacturing process.
+Change tracking is fundamental because it has an industrial impact, especially on stocks and possibly on procurement and on all the manufacturing process, and on the maintenance process.
+Change management is the set of required actions that are done to justify the change.

-In some businesses such as aerospace, the change is also tracked to prove to the authority that the aircraft can "inherit" from a past certification because the changes performed on it are just small ones.
-In case a change is important, a re-certification is required.
+In some businesses such as aerospace, the change is also tracked to prove to the authority that the aircraft can "inherit" from a past certification because the changes performed on it are just "small" ones.
+In case a change is important, a re-certification is required on a part or all the aircraft type.

 Basically, during the life cycle of the product, all entities will change and will be versioned, including the compatibility tables for the various options.

-If we had to that the fact that the product itself can have variants, it become highly complex to maintain everything in the PDM tree structure.

-In this complex environment, filtering rules can become more and more complicated.

-### Complexifying the filtering with change management

-One of the possible complexification of the filtering process can come from a specific use of change as the criteria for "applicability".
+Change objects are interesting to track precisely why we did a change.
+In complex manufacturing products, change management ensure that the primary objective of the change is respected: fix something, enhance something else, take into account the impact of some other thing, etc.

+### Seeing the product through stacks of changes

+In some areas such as aerospace, the change is considered so important, because of the fact that it is linked to airworthiness certification of flying machines, that the full product is seen through changes - and not through physical components.

 To explain the problem, we will simplify a bit the situation.
 A change is an entity that will replace one or several design solutions by one or several new ones.
 If we consider that an original design solution was created by a change (Change 1 in Figure 3 is creating the Brakes in V1), we can see the product as a "stack of changes".